Frequently Asked Questions

 19. Does ACI support multiple languages?

 Not at this time.
 However, it works with non-English versions of Navision.
 The user interface is currently available in English only.
-We are planning on translating the client side to other languages, however, the server side or ACI Manager will remain in English.
+We are planning on translating the client side to other languages, however, the server side or ACI Manager will remain in English only.

-ACI license allows unlimited number of clients and one server installation(ACI Manager copy) plus unlimited free updates.
+ACI license allows unlimited number of clients and one server installation(ACI Server copy) plus unlimited free updates.
 Click here for details.

 Please feel free to contact us, and use "Suggest a feature".
 We review all requests and based on your feedback we prioritize these requests.